 The measure of success is not in the number of customers who rush out to tattoo your logo on their bodies.
 The most important mark will always lie in your customers’ minds.

-Create consistent meaningful experiences for your customers will help you “tattoo” your brand’s image in your customer’s hearts and minds.
+Creating a brand framework will help you create consistent meaningful experiences for your customers, causing them to “tattoo” your brand’s image in your customer’s hearts and minds.